-System Employers Job Seekers Regional workforce system Employers are actively Job seekers and current workers partners align and integrate engaged with the regional can easily access and participate services and resources to create workforce system that in workforce services relevant a "no wrong door" employment understands and and appropriate to their career and training network easily appropriately responds to goals and align them with the accessed by workers and their skilled workforce needs. skilled workforce needs of the employers local economy.
+System Employers Job Seekers Coastal Counties Workforce Board (CCWB) Regional workforce Employers are actively Job seekers and current The CCWB is system partners align engaged with the workers can easily responsive to and integrate services regional workforce access and participate in funding trends and resources to create system that workforce services a "no wrong door" understands and relevant and appropriate employment and appropriately responds to their career goals and training network easily to their skilled align them with the accessed by workers workforce needs. skilled workforce needs and employers of the local economy.